 Your referee needs to be someone who can comment on your ability to succeed on the course.
 Naturally, the people in the best position to comment are your teachers or tutors.
 If you haven’t been in education in the last few years, choose someone who can talk professionally about your application and potential, such as an employer or training officer.
 You can’t choose a family member or friend as your referee.

 For undergraduate applications we need an academic reference from your school or college.
 For postgraduate applications, we’d expect to see an academic reference if you’ve been in education within the last five years.

-Whenever we review an application, there are three main elements we consider: first, your predicted and achieved grades at level two and three, or, if you’re a postgraduate, the predicted classification of your degree.
+We consider your predicted and achieved grades at level two and three, or, if you’re a postgraduate, the predicted classification of your degree.
 Where appropriate, we like to see an indication of you having extended your studies in appropriate areas.
-Second, we pay close attention to the content of your personal statement.
-And finally, we consider your reference in detail.

 We pay close attention to the content of your personal statement and we carefully consider your reference.